 Although again not a service I had explicitly asked for, I found the whole experience a novelty and was in no position to argue against tipping the snake-brandishing man.

 It is important to find the humour in the hassle in order to make your time in Marrakech enjoyable.
 If a street performer requests unreasonable amounts from you do not feel any obligation to pay him that much.
 For example, after my photo shoot with the snake, its owner demanded 200 dirham from me (around £16).
 He and I both knew that it was a ridiculous amount, and when I offered a few coins and walked away he had nothing to complain about.

 So long as you do not succumb to the pressure to empty your pockets, you will not feel affronted by the people.
-After I had been in Marrakech for a day, I learned not to turn my head at every call and spent more time marvelling at the place itself and having decent conversations with the locals.
+After I had been in Marrakech for a day, I learned not to turn my head at every call and spent more time marvelling at the place itself and having decent conversations with the locals instead of haggling.
 After all, it is the hectic atmosphere that makes the city buzz; without the hustle and bustle of tradesmen, walking through the chaotic souks would be reduced to strolling in an outdoor shopping centre.

 There is much fun to be had with the people in Marrakech, my favourite place for night time entertainment was the food market in the Jemaa el-Fna.
 Rows of identical pop-up restaurants suddenly appear around 7pm full of the sound of clambering pans and waiters vying for your attention.
 Most of these establishments offer a similar deal of skewered meats, vegetable cous-cous and fried fish so in order to tempt you in to their particular stall, the employees use innovative ways to entice you over.